 Andrew and Christina live on a small, award-winning, Beamsville vineyard with their two beautiful daughters, two cats and too many bunny rabbits to count.

-To Build A Vineyard, out in August 2016, is her first book.
+To Build A Vineyard, published by P+H in 2016, was her first book.

 Tracy Craig began her career as a graphic designer and illustrator.
 After many years of corporate soul-splintering, she changed gears to accelerate towards her daydream of becoming a full-time writer.
 But not the reclusive, creepy kind that lives alone in decrepit forest cabins, collecting ancient, rusting swords and small animals captured for eternity in various states of taxidermic surprise.